All Episodes

 It's so sweet.

-So the re if you remember back in this election cycle, I made a decision, a conscious decision to tell everybody every day because I knew nobody else would cover it.
+So if you remember back in this election cycle, I made a decision, a conscious decision, to tell everybody every day because I knew nobody else would cover it.

-And this is what this is where I think we fill a very big wide open canvas niche in media.
+And this is where I think we fill a very big, wide-open canvas niche in media.

-A million we've crossed the million job created mark, and Donald Trump has not even gotten his economic plan passed yet.
+We've crossed the million job-created mark, and Donald Trump has not even gotten his economic plan passed yet.

 Wait till we get to all the high-paying career energy jobs.